 Standard Binding Application

-Commonly seen methods for finishing binding are simple straight-line stitching, either right on the edge (in the ditch) or as a slightly inset topstitch on the binding.
+Commonly seen methods for finishing binding are simple straight-line stitching, either right on the edge (in the ditch) or as a slightly inset topstitch on the binding (narrow topstitch).
 I tend to go for a narrow topstitch finish over stitching right in the edge (in the ditch), but there are many ways to finish a binding and it can be as discrete or as decorative as you wish.
+Looking for style ideas?
 Sew Mama Sew gives a nice visual on a few on the most common tape finishing methods.

-Decorative stitching can be used as a design feature, but it can also be helpful with ensuring that edges are securely bound and reduce peeking/flaps.
+Decorative stitching can be used as a design feature, but it can also help to ensure edges are securely bound and reduce peeking/flaps.
 Some of the standard stitches on basic sewing machines do a nice job on decorative duty if your machine doesn’t have fancy stitches.
-For a neat and tidy finish, they require care on positioning (and if turning corners), but the wider sew down can help with secure the front and catch the rear.
+For a tidy finish, they require careful positioning, but the wider sewing styles can help with securing the front while catching the rear.

 Thread Colour and Coordination

-The example pieces above all look pretty terrible with the intentionally visible threads (and my wonky fast sewing), but if the same techniques are applied with care in a complimentary contrast colour they can really pop.
+The example pieces above all look pretty terrible with the intentionally visible threads (and my wonky fast sewing for the examples).
+But, if the same techniques are applied with care in a complimentary contrasting colours then they can really pop.
 In a complimentary matching colour, stitching fades into the finished piece and the fabric becomes the star of the show once more.